-This is one of my favorite examples of blending all of the above from Serena and Lily.
+This is one of my favorite examples of blending all of the above points from Serena and Lily.

 Tips to Make Pillow Covers Look and Feel Full

 You want to make your pillows look and feel full, which makes them picture perfect.
 These are tips designers and stylists use!

 - Make sure you’re choosing a high quality pillow insert.

 - Typically, there are two kinds of pillow inserts – down and polyester.
 Either works well, but down often feels more luxurious and it easier to fluff and manipulate.

 - Size is everything!
 For thinner inserts go up one size.
 For plump inserts make sure the measurements are exact.

 QUICK TIP: Pillow inserts are important!
 Through the years I’ve tested a lot of pillow inserts.
 Sadly, they’re not all created equal, even from my favorite stores.
 You can shop my favorite pillow inserts here.
 I’ve also heard good things about the inexpensive down inserts sold at Ikea, though I can’t vouch for the quality.